 The Indigenous Guardians Toolkit is the result of a collective effort and hard work by many people across the country.
 We would like to acknowledge and thank all the people who helped to inspire, draft, review, refine, gather and share information to create the Toolkit.

-The Toolkit was developed by TNC Canada in collaboration with Indigenous partners and practitioners, including an Advisory Group rich with experience in building and supporting Indigenous Guardian programs across Canada.
+The Toolkit was developed by Nature United (formerly TNC Canada) in collaboration with Indigenous partners and practitioners, including an Advisory Group rich with experience in building and supporting Indigenous Guardian programs across Canada.
 Special thanks are due to the Advisory Group who provided their insights and expertise to inform the content of the Toolkit as well as useful review and edits of draft versions: